cyberconnecthq/cyber-docs/docs/pages/build-on-cyber/contract-deployment.md

 ## Step 6: Join Cyber builders ecosystem

 Visit our [Ecosystem builder form](https://cyber.deform.cc/ecosystem-builder) and fill out all required fields.
-Provide the transaction hash of your contract deployment as proof and submit the form.
+Provide the transaction hash of your **Mainnet** contract deployment as proof and submit the form.

 ## Step 7: Join Discord and receive NFT Airdrop

 - Join our [Discord community](https://discord.com/invite/buildoncyber).

-After verifying your contract deployment and form submission, you will receive an NFT airdrop to the provided wallet address.
+After verifying your **Mainnet** contract deployment and form submission, you will receive an NFT airdrop to the provided wallet address.
 Keep an eye on announcements in Discord for updates on the airdrop distribution process.

 #### If you face any issues, feel free to reach out to our engineers for [Support](/build-on-cyber/support.md).